-- A.3.4.A Research students may be required to pay either an annual Research Support Fees or Additional Resource Tuition Fees in addition to the annual standard tuition fee.
+- A.3.D.1 Research students may be required to pay either an annual Research Support Fees or Additional Resource Tuition Fees in addition to the annual standard tuition fee.
 This fee covers the cost of specialist resources, equipment and access to any specialist collections that may be required to support the research project and will be specified in the formal offer letter.
-Students, or their sponsors, will be required to pay the fee. - A.3.4.B On completion of the requisite period of registration a research student will automatically be transferred to Thesis Pending Fee Status.
-This is to recognise that at this point in their registration research students are expected to have completed the research part of their work, have prepared the first draft thesis, and are solely involved in the preparation and refinement of their final thesis for examination. - A.3.4.C Thesis Pending Fees Status may only be granted upon completion of the following periods of registration: - A.3.4.C.i 2 years for full-time MPhil students. - A.3.4.C.ii 3 years for part-time MPhil students. - A.3.4.C.iii 3 years for full-time PhD and PhD Professional students. - A.3.4.C.iv 5 years for part-time PhD and PhD Professional students. - A.3.4.D Thesis Pending Fee Status will be granted for 12 months.
+Students, or their sponsors, will be required to pay the fee. - A.3.D.2 On completion of the requisite period of registration a research student will automatically be transferred to Thesis Pending Fee Status.
+This is to recognise that at this point in their registration research students are expected to have completed the research part of their work, have prepared the first draft thesis, and are solely involved in the preparation and refinement of their final thesis for examination. - A.3.D.3 Thesis Pending Fees Status may only be granted upon completion of the following periods of registration: - A.3.D.3.i 2 years for full-time MPhil students. - A.3.D.3.ii 3 years for part-time MPhil students. - A.3.D.3.iii 3 years for full-time PhD and PhD Professional students. - A.3.D.3.iv 5 years for part-time PhD and PhD Professional students. - A.3.D.4 Thesis Pending Fee Status will be granted for 12 months.
 A one-off fee will be charged at the point that Thesis Pending Fee Status is granted.
-Where a student has not completed their thesis and submitted for examination within that period, the normal fees regime will apply thereafter. - A.3.4.E If a research student submits their thesis during their Thesis Pending Fee Status period, they are still liable for the one-off Thesis Pending Fee.
-No additional fees are due between thesis submission and first examination. - A.3.4.F Where a research student is given the opportunity to be re-examined, they will be liable to pay a re-examination fee on a pro rata basis for each full month of registration up until the point of resubmission of the revised thesis. - A.3.4.G Where a research student is recommended for the award of the degree with either minor amendments or substantive amendments, but is not required to be re-examined, there will be no liability for further tuition fees.
+Where a student has not completed their thesis and submitted for examination within that period, the normal fees regime will apply thereafter. - A.3.D.5 If a research student submits their thesis during their Thesis Pending Fee Status period, they are still liable for the one-off Thesis Pending Fee.
+No additional fees are due between thesis submission and first examination. - A.3.D.6 Where a research student is given the opportunity to be re-examined, they will be liable to pay a re-examination fee on a pro rata basis for each full month of registration up until the point of resubmission of the revised thesis.

-A.3.5 Students Interrupting or Withdrawing from a Programme

-- A.3.5.A Terms are defined by the Student Loans Company as the breaks of holiday, i.e., Term 1 starts at the same time as Semester 1 in autumn, Term 2 starts at the same time as Semester 2 after Christmas, and Term 3 starts after the Easter holiday. - A.3.5.B Tuition fees for students interrupting or withdrawing from their programme will be charged a proportion of their tuition fee as set out below.
+- A.3.D.7 Where a research student is recommended for the award of the degree with either minor amendments or substantive amendments, but is not required to be re-examined, there will be no liability for further tuition fees. - A.3.E Students Interrupting or Withdrawing from a Programme - A.3.E.1 Terms are defined by the Student Loans Company as the breaks of holiday, i.e., Term 1 starts at the same time as Semester 1 in autumn, Term 2 starts at the same time as Semester 2 after Christmas, and Term 3 starts after the Easter holiday. - A.3.E.2 Students interrupting or withdrawing from their programme will be charged a proportion of their tuition fee as set out below.
 Effective start date is the formal date on which the student completes the relevant enrolment process for a programme or the first day of the term, whichever is the later date.